Thesis and Professional Paper

 A thesis, required in many master’s degree programs, is the culmination of the student’s independent scholarship or creative achievement in some branch of learning or the arts.
 The professional paper or project may be prepared in conjunction with a research class or seminar or with certain off-campus activities approved by the committee and terminating in a written presentation which demonstrates the student’s ability to prepare a bibliography, gather data, use original source material, draw conclusions, and present the material in a form which shows adequate command of the English language.

-Prospectus approval is required by the Research Committee and the Dean of the Graduate School is required prior to the student beginning research for a thesis, even when Institutional Review Board (IRB) authorization is not required.
+Prospectus approval is required by the Research Committee and the Dean of the Graduate School, prior to the student beginning research for a thesis.
 However, the prospectus for a professional paper, if prepared, does not need to be filed in the Graduate School.
-Both require Responsible Conduct in Research (RCR) certification and IRB or IACUC approval if human subjects or animals are involved.
+Both require Responsible Conduct in Research (RCR) notification and IRB or IACUC approval if human subjects or animals are involved.

-To secure semester credit hours for work done on the thesis or professional paper the student must register for this work.
-When "Thesis" or "Professional Paper" appears on the schedule, it is counted as three credit hours in determining both load, tuition, and fees.
+To secure credit for work done on the thesis or professional paper, the student must register for the appropriate course.
+When “Thesis’’ appears on the schedule, it will be counted as three semester credit hours in determining both load and tuition and fees.
 Although no more than six semester credit hours can be earned for the writing of the thesis, the candidate must re-enroll in the thesis course until the writing is completed.

 Graduate students may use the computer and research consultant services of the Department of Mathematics and Computer Science in the preparation of professional papers, theses, and dissertations.
 To use these services, students must enroll in the appropriate course.
 The course may be repeated for additional credit as needed.